The Food and Drug Administration wants to toughen its regulation of homeopathic drugs.

 In the past decade, the FDA has warned against the use of several homeopathic products, including teething tablets and gels containing belladonna, a toxic plant derivative.

-The agency has also issued cautionary notices for zinc-containing nasal sprays that may cause a loss of smell; ineffective asthma treatments; and various products found to contain the highly toxic poison strychnine.
+The agency has also issued cautionary notices for zinc-containing nasal sprays that may cause a loss of smell; ineffective asthma treatments; and

 What is homeopathy?